pantemon/super-basson/README.md

 - Setup TimescaleDB
 - Add support for session metadata
+- Allow beta testers mark sessions that was recorded incorrectly.
+Also we need to setup a scipt for clearing such sessions from time to time.
 - Change authentification strategy (web3 auth, verify signature)
 - Write CLI for administration